yochaigal/cairn/wip/2e/bestiary.md

 4 HP, 1 Armor, 8 STR, 11 DEX, 14 WIL, ceremonial dagger (d6)

-- A holy servant bound to a particular deity.
-Typically travels in groups of four or more.
+- Holy servants bound to a particular deity.
+Typically travel in groups of four or more.
-- Carries a holy symbol (_Ward_ once per day).
+- Carry a holy symbol (_Ward_ once per day).

 ## Aranea